 For further information

-If you are a student athlete considering attending Fond du Lac Tribal and Community College and would like to receive information regarding student-athlete participation and admission to the college, please contact the head coach of the respective team.
+If you are a student athlete considering attending Fond du Lac Tribal and Community College and would like to receive information regarding student-athlete participation and admission to the college, please contact the head coach of the respective team or the athletic director.

 Women’s Softball: Please contact Athletic Director Laura Sylvester